 - Find a clothing and toy trading circle with friends.

-- Teach children young about saving money and why you chose to be frugal with your money.
+- Teach children young about saving money and why you choose to be frugal with your money.

 - Swap babysitting with another frugal family.